AleksandarHaber/Model-Predictive-Control-Implementation-in-Python-1/README.md

 **NonCommercial (NC):** You may not use the material for commercial purposes.
 **NoDerivatives (ND):** You cannot remix, transform, or build upon the material, meaning you can only share the original work without any adaptations.

+If you plan to use the code for commercial purposes, contact the author at ml.mecheng@gmail.com

 In this repository, we post the Python codes that implement the MPC algorithm for linear systems.
 In the tutorial page given below, we explain how to develop the MPC algorithm from scratch: